reactjs/react.dev/src/content/learn/choosing-the-state-structure.md

 <Solution>

-The issue is that this component has `color` state initialized with the initial value of the `color` prop.
+The issue is that this Component has `color` state initialized with the initial value of the `color` prop.
 But when the `color` prop changes, this does not affect the state variable!
 So they get out of sync.
 To fix this issue, remove the state variable altogether, and use the `color` prop directly.

 <Sandpack>